neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 - The **graphical user interface** can be used instead of manual folder creation or transfer, reducing the risk of errors
-- The **Python API** can be used directly in automated acquisition pipelines, removing the need to write you own data-management code
+- The **Python API** can be used directly in automated acquisition pipelines, removing the need to write your own data-management code

 Below we will give an overview of **datashuttle**'s key folder creation and transfer features.